Medical uses of silver

 The medical uses of silver include its use in wound dressings, creams, and as an antibiotic coating on medical devices.
 Wound dressings containing silver sulfadiazine or silver nanomaterials may be used to treat external infections.
 The limited evidence available shows that silver coatings on endotracheal breathing tubes may reduce the incidence of ventilator-associated pneumonia.
 There is tentative evidence that using silver-alloy indwelling catheters for short-term catheterizing will reduce the risk of catheter-acquired urinary tract infections.

 Silver generally has low toxicity, and minimal risk is expected when silver is used in approved medical applications.
-Alternative medicine products such as colloidal silver are not safe or effective.
+Alternative medicine products such as colloidal silver are controversial.

 Mechanism of action

 Silver and most silver compounds have an oligodynamic effect and are toxic for bacteria, algae, and fungi in vitro.
 The antibacterial action of silver is dependent on the silver ion.
 The effectiveness of silver compounds as an antiseptic is based on the ability of the biologically active silver ion (Ag^{+}) to irreversibly damage key enzyme systems in the cell membranes of pathogens.
 The antibacterial action of silver has long been known to be enhanced by the presence of an electric field.
 Applying an electric current across silver electrodes enhances antibiotic action at the anode, likely due to the release of silver into the bacterial culture.
 The antibacterial action of electrodes coated with silver nanostructures is greatly improved in the presence of an electric field.

 Silver, used as a topical antiseptic, is incorporated by bacteria it kills.
 Thus dead bacteria may be the source of silver that may kill additional bacteria.